ibm-cloud-docs/power-iaas/faq.md

 {: #mtu-max}
 {: faq}

-The {{site.data.keyword.powerSys_notm}} supports a smaller MTU size of 1476 bytes that is needed for public network interface and for interface on the subnets attached to VPN.
+The {{site.data.keyword.powerSys_notm}} supports a smaller MTU size of 1476 bytes that is needed for the public network interfaces that are attached to a VPN.
-For other {{site.data.keyword.powerSys_notm}} networks, a larger MTU of 9000 bytes is supported.

 ## Can I automate the Maximum Transmission Unit (MTU) configuration?
 {: #mtu-config}